What is a Florida Advance Directive?

 Regardless of whether this Florida Advance Directive is being generated as part of a forward-looking plan or made in response to a change in your health, witnesses and/or notarization are highly recommended for protecting this document and your agent if their privileges are questioned.

 Making an Advance Directive is generally simple; however, you or your agent(s) could need advice.
 Getting a legal professional to provide feedback on your Florida Advance Directive might be fairly time-consuming.
-An easier way to get a second pair of eyes on your document would be via the On Call network of attorneys.
+An easier way to get a second pair of eyes on your document would be via the Rocket Lawyer attorney network.
 If you sign up for a Premium membership, you can have your documents reviewed by an experienced attorney.
 You can rest assured that Rocket Lawyer will be here to support you.

 The fees associated with working with a lawyer to draft an Advance Directive might be between $200 and $1,000, depending on where you are.
 Rocket Lawyer is not a run-of-the-mill Advance Directive template website.
 With our service, anyone under a Premium membership can take advantage of up to a 40% discount when hiring an attorney from our network.